Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 The growing numbers of decommissioned facilities are impelling regulators and operators to re-evaluate their security requirements and operation processes while balancing safety and security objectives.
 Furthermore, the construction of special fuel storage facilities might be necessary and specific protective measures might be required.

-The purpose of this workshop is to review and discuss all security matters related to the decommissioning of nuclear facilities.
-Key points to be covered include:
+The purpose of this workshop was to review and discuss all security matters related to the decommissioning of nuclear facilities.
+Key points included:

-The scope of the event will cover security matters as they relate to all nuclear facilities, but discussions and case studies will mostly refer to the decommissioning of nuclear power plants.
+The scope of the event covered security matters as they relate to all nuclear facilities, but discussions and case studies mostly referred to the decommissioning of nuclear power plants.

-To ensure that participants benefit from the exchange of best practice in different countries, we will invite approximately 30 participants.
-Attendees will need to meet their own costs for travel and accommodation, but WINS will cover the workshop costs.
-No registration fee is required.
+To ensure that participants benefitted from the exchange of best practice in different countries, we invited approximately 30 participants.
+Attendees needed to meet their own costs for travel and accommodation, but WINS covered the workshop costs.
+No registration fee was required.

-WINS is promoting gender diversity in its events and female participants are highly encouraged to apply to this workshop.
-As part of our Gender Champions programme, funding support for travel and participation is available.
+WINS is promoting gender diversity in its events, and female participants were highly encouraged to apply to this workshop.
+As part of our Gender Champions programme, funding support for travel and participation was available.

-This workshop will be interactive, professionally facilitated, and will consist of presentations, plenary discussions and break out groups.
-It will be conducted in English and draw only on unclassified information.
-Based on the workshop’s findings, WINS will produce a report highlighting the key findings of the event.
+This workshop was interactive, professionally facilitated, and consisted of presentations, plenary discussions and break out groups.
+It was conducted in English and drew only on unclassified information.
+Based on the workshop’s findings, WINS produced a report highlighting the key findings of the event.

 Conference Hall of the Permanent Mission of Japan